Table of Contents

 - Retentate (acid-insoluble fraction)

-Finding Inorganic Elements:
+Analysis of Inorganic Elements:

 - Weigh a small amount of living tissue (wet weight).